mmbenton/dev_workshop_2023/source/index.rst

 Session 2, Breakout 3: DICOM
 """"""""""""""""""""""""""""

-DICOM serves as the standard for storing, transmitting, and sharing medical images and related data.
+DICOM is the standard for storing, transmitting, and sharing medical images and related data.
 This chapter introduces the fundamental concepts of DICOM, its underlying structure, and some background.
 It also covers practical aspects of working with DICOM images and files.